Ayankhan47/Ayankhan47/README.md

 - 👋 Hi, I’m @Ayankhan47
-- 👀 I’m interested in web devlopment!
+- 👀 I’m interested in creating creative web!
-- 🌱 I’m currently learning - JAVA
+- 🌱 I’m currently learning - Web Devlopment
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me on instagram ( ayanspamz77 )
 - 😄 Pronouns: HE/ HIM
-- ⚡ Fun fact: I am also proficient in C and C++
+- ⚡I am also proficient in C and JAVA

 <!---
 Ayankhan47/Ayankhan47 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.